scheepers/minimi/README.md

 }
 ```

-User records may be persisted, retrieved, updated and deleted within a store
+User entities may be persisted, retrieved, updated and deleted within a stash
 with the same name as the schema.

 Visit: